sstadick/modular-community/recipes/mojo-regex/README.md

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute, please follow the contribution guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file in the repository.

+## Acknowledgments

+Thanks to Claude Code for helping a lot with the implementation and testing of the mojo-regex library, and to the Mojo community for their support and feedback.

 ## License